 For example, having a non-clickable content that attracts the majority of visitors to click can lead to bad user experience.
 This may cause you to lose potential customers.

-Website Optimization with Session replay
+Website Optimization with Session recording

 Have you ever wished if you could see your visitors using your website so that you would have known what was causing them trouble or misunderstanding?
 Well, by using session replays you can do that!
 This qualitative website analytics tool lets you have an insight into what your visitors experience on your website.
 Every scroll, click, and mouse movements are tracked.
 With session replays, you can learn from real user data.